 Long-term placements can have massive benefits for the child.
 They keep them closer to their friends, and allow them to maintain contact with their birth family if it is felt to be in their best interests.
 This may only be limited contact, but it maintains a link with the child's parents which may be important to them or to their development.

-Children who need long term foster families are aged from around 3 years upwards, unfortunately the older the child, the more difficult it is to find them a permanent home.
+Children who need long term foster families tend to be school-aged upwards.
+Unfortunately, the older the child, the more difficult it is to find them a permanent home.
 For sibling groups and children with physical, learning or behavioural issues, their chances are further diminished.

-For those children that cannot be placed within local, long-term foster care, they face the added upheaval of being moved around, possibly away from their family, school and everything they know.
-Experience has shown us that a child who is moved around out of their local area may find it harder to build new friendships and long-standing relationships.
+Sometimes we are unable to find local, long term foster families for children.
+This means children have to face the added upheaval of being moved around, possibly away from their family, school and friends.
+Experience has shown us that children who are moved out of their local area may find it harder to build new friendships and long-standing relationships.

-Long-term fostering allows a child to grow up in a safe, secure environment, often until they reach their teens and leave care.
+Long-term fostering allows a child to grow up in a safe, secure environment, until they are a young adult and ready to live independently.